Sara-Tucker/python-notes/lists.md

 ## Lists
-Holds ordered collection of items, various data types<br>
+Holds ordered collection of items, various data types
-The index of the first item in a list is 0.<br>
+The index of the first item in a list is 0.
-DONT MAKE SPACES AFTER COMMAS IN LISTS<br>
-count_list = [1,2,3,a,5,6,7,8,b,10]

 <br>